DETAILED ACTION

 The information disclosure statement (IDS) submitted on January 15th, 2026 is in compliance with the provisions of 37 CFR 1.97.
 Accordingly, the information disclosure statement is being considered by the examiner.

-This is in response to applicant’s preliminary amendments filed on April, 9th, 2025 have been accepted and entered.
+This is in response to applicant’s amendment/response filed on April 24th 2026 which have been entered and made of record.

 Regarding claim 1, Rudman teaches a computer system (System 200, Para.
 0072) configured to communicate with a display generation component (Extended Reality Appliance 110, Para.
 0064 and 0071) and an input device (Button, Key, Keyboard, Mouse, touchpad, touchscreen, joystick, virtual cursers, gestures, etc.…., Para.
 0065), the